GMPlus/my_Hello_world/README.md

 # my_Hello_world
 This is my first GitHub project.
-It is used for learning.
+It will be used for learning.

 On April 21, 2018, I decided to use GitHub and Python researching and studying.